-Transportation logistics is all about getting product from one place to another.
+Transportation logistics is all about getting products from one place to another.
 Often, this means moving it into and out of warehouses, which requires communication with warehousing staff to ensure fluid operations.
 While a transportation management system (TMS) manages one side of things, a warehousing management system (WMS) governs the other.
 Connect the two management systems, and you’ve got a recipe for streamlined operations that removes warehousing from its traditional silo.

-Your TMS and WMS work better together
+Your TMS and WMS Work Better Together

 Freight and warehousing exist as two sides of the same coin, but it’s important to connect data points between them.
-From the moment product is loaded onto a truck to the time it enters warehouse inventory and departs for its final destination, there are opportunities for cooperation between TMS and WMS platforms.
+From the moment a product is loaded onto a truck to the time it enters warehouse inventory and departs for its final destination, there are opportunities for cooperation between TMS and WMS platforms.

 While a TMS will provide relevant transportation data to track a product’s journey, a WMS ensures it’s appropriately handled and managed along the way — no matter how long it remains at a site.
 A seamless product journey requires connecting these two systems.
-For instance, warehousing tech that reads RFID signals to auto receive inventory can interface with cloud platforms to determine product destination, shipping timeline, and truck availability.
+For instance, warehousing tech that reads RFID signals to auto-receive inventory can interface with cloud platforms to determine product destination, shipping timeline, and truck availability.

 Continuously monitoring the product journey, instead of relying on checkpoints at disparate steps in the supply chain, makes it easier to identify inefficiency, and this continuous visibility stems from the synergistic flow of data between a TMS and a WMS.

 Supply chain bottlenecks frequently occur at static inventory points.
-Product arrives at a site and sits idle until there’s a way to move it to the next leg of its journey.
+The product arrives at a site and sits idle until there’s a way to move it to the next leg of its journey.
 Coordination between your TMS and WMS thwarts these bottlenecks and the conditions that create them.
 Using the data transparency that follows systems integration, warehousing managers can:

 - Create integrations for carrier, shipment, and customer data to prevent mistakes.